 Warm up gig

-The students will be playing a warm up gig at The Tap, Sandown on Thursday 19 April.
+The students will be playing a warm up gig at Strings, Newport this Thursday 11 April.